allancomeau/rent-vs-buy/FAQ.md

 **Q35.
 What is the "forced savings" effect of mortgage payments?**
 Mortgage amortization is one of the most powerful wealth-building mechanisms available because it is automatic and psychologically non-negotiable.
 Bernstein and Koudijs (2024) showed that mandatory amortization produces wealth accumulation close to $1 for every $1 of forced payment, even five years later.
 US households contribute $250–300 billion annually through mortgage amortization — comparable in magnitude to all 401(k) contributions combined (~$398 billion).

 **Q36.
-What is the renter discipline slider, and why does the tool include it?**
+What is the investment discipline slider, and why does the tool include it?**
-The **[renter discipline slider]** (30–100%) lets you model what percentage of the savings difference the renter actually invests.
+The **[investment discipline slider]** (30–100%) lets you model what percentage of the savings difference the renter actually invests.
 At 100%, the renter invests every dollar of surplus — the theoretical ideal.
 At 30%, only 30% gets invested.
 The Bernstein-Koudijs finding that forced savings produces near-1:1 wealth accumulation, while voluntary savings does not, directly motivated this feature.
 Setting it below 100% reflects the behavioral reality for most renters.

 **Q37.
-What should I set the renter discipline slider to?**
+What should I set the investment discipline slider to?**
 There is no universal answer, but evidence suggests 100% is unrealistic for most people.
 If you have automated investment systems (auto-transfers to index funds, employer retirement plans), 70–90% may be reasonable.
 If you would invest manually and sporadically, 30–50% is more realistic.
 The tool lets you see how sensitive the result is to this assumption — often, dropping from 100% to 70% flips the verdict from "rent" to "buy."

 **Q38.
 Is the 40:1 wealth gap between homeowners and renters really caused by homeownership?**